 The Crohn’s in Childhood Research Association (CICRA) is a national registered charity founded in 1978.
-CICRA’s mission is to advance knowledge of childhood inflammatory bowel disease, in particular Crohn’s Disease and Ulcerative Colitis through:
+CICRA’s mission is to advance knowledge of childhood inflammatory bowel disease (IBD), in particular Crohn’s disease and Ulcerative colitis, through:

 - Supporting several research funding streams – which currently include Research Fellowships, PhD Studentships, Post Doctoral Fellowships, Project Grants and some educational bursaries.
 The aim is to finance high quality, peer reviewed medical research and disseminate the results.